th2-net/th2-conn-kafka/README.md

 ## Pins

-Messages that were received to 'to_send' pin will be send to Kafka.
+Messages that were received to 'to_send' pin will be sent to Kafka.
 Messages that were received from / sent to the Kafka will be sent to the `out_raw` pin:

 Example of pins configuration: